Skip to content

 Advertisement

-Model Local Rule A-4 comes up trumps here.
+Model Local Rule A-4.1 comes up trumps here.
 It tells committees to specify the hole, the specific location, and then define it as out of bounds.

-And it reveals that while those stakes are boundary objects during the play of that specific hole, they are “immovable obstructions” for all other holes.
+It reveals that while those stakes are boundary objects during the play of that specific hole, they can be either immovable or movable obstructions for all other holes and committees should define that.

-So, while the answer to Neil’s question is still, ‘no, you can’t move them’ – they are immovable after all – you would be able to claim free relief from them as an abnormal course condition using Rule 16.1.
+So if they’re immovable you would be able to claim free relief from them as an abnormal course condition using Rule 16.1.

 That would allow you to find the nearest point of complete relief, and drop in a one-club relief area, for interference from lie, stance, or area of intended swing.
 But not line of play.
 If the post is just distracting you, try to put it out of your mind and carry on.